nishantsbi/charlie86.github.io/_posts/2016-12-23-FitteR-(un)HappieR.md

     hc_add_theme(hc_theme_smpl())
 ```
 <iframe src="/htmlwidgets/fitterhappier/valence_chart.html"></iframe>
 Would that it were so simple.
-"True Love Waits" and "We Suck Young Blood" tie here, further illustrating the need for bringing in additional metrics.
+"True Love Waits" and "We Suck Young Blood" tie here, each with a valence of 0.0378, further illustrating the need to bring in additional metrics.

 While valence serves as an out-of-the box measure of musical sentiment, the emotions behind song lyrics are much more elusive and difficult to pin down.
 To find the most depressing song, I used sentiment analysis to pick out words associated with sadness.
 Specifically, I used `tidytext` and the NRC lexicon, which is based on a crowd-sourced [project](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm){:target="_blank"} by researchers Saif Mohammad and Peter Turney.
 This lexicon contains an array of emotions (sadness, joy, anger, surprise, etc.) and the words determined to most likely elicit them.